-The Cookingham-Noll Management Fellowship is a two year experience that gives fellows a “360-degree tour of the city.”
+The Cookingham-Noll Management Fellowship is a two year experience that offers recent graduates of Public Administration (or related) Master’s programs a two year experience that gives fellows a “360-degree tour of the city.”
 This includes rotations in the City Manager’s Office, the Office of Management and Budget, and other departments of their choice.
 Fellows will also attend and participate in several meetings each week with the City Manager and other City leadership throughout their time as a fellow.
 This is a 2 year term, full-time, paid position with the City.

 The fellowship is one of the longest running in the country and has provided a great learning opportunity to over 100 city management fellows to date.
 Our alumni have gone on to rewarding jobs within municipal, state, and federal government, as well as not for profit organizations.
 Kansas City is committed to making its fellowship the best in the country and ensures its fellows receive an advanced learning experience by contributing to meaningful projects.
 The two year opportunity will prove demanding, and highly valuable for fellows, as they develop skills, informed perspectives, and relationships that further their career in city management.

 See what Fellowship Alumni have to say

 “The Cookingham-Noll Fellowship afforded me the opportunity to gain exposure and knowledge in a variety of areas of local government.
 It was an invaluable experience that helped me discover a career path that I feel passionate about.”

 – Katherine Carttar, Economic Development Analyst, City of Kansas City, MO.